InventiveRhythm/fluXis-wiki/editor/events/scroll-velocity/en.md

 # Scroll Velocity

+> This page may be incomplete and might not be accurate.
+>
+> Things for wiki editors to consider:
+> - Add explaination for sv gimmicks

 Scroll Velocity, not to be confused with [Scroll Multiplier](/editor/events/scroll-multiplier/), multiplies the current scroll speed, changing its speed **before** the event time, meaning you can see its effect before triggering the event; Allowing for cool Gameplay gimmicks & visuals.

+location: Design Tab

 ## Multiplier